 Ein Gedi Public Beach

-Free to enter, the public beach at Ein Gedi has showers and some other basic facilities although the ‘beach’ area is pretty rocky and not so pleasant to walk over.
-Once you’re in the water it’s the same great experience, though.
+The public beach at Ein Gedi is free to enter and has showers and other basic facilities, although the ‘beach’ area is pretty rocky and not so pleasant to walk over.
+But once you’re in the water, it’s the same great experience.
 There is a spot to the south of the shore with natural black Dead Sea mud.
 Also, the beach has a large area for picnics and tents.